VictorMoscone/victorm_hw6_weatherdash/ReadMe.md

 2. Research and improve the error catching process.
 3. For Loops for the large ID Arrays.
 4. For Loops for the repetitive HTML elements.
-5. The search bar had some issues; it wasn't eating the input.

 ## Setup Instruction